Who We Are

 Wolfgang has been with the department since 1985, as a paramedic and firefighter.
 He moved through the ranks to lieutenant and then captain, and then battalion chief in 2006.
 In April 2014, he was named Deputy Chief.

 Wolfgang is heavily involved in fleet maintenance, and is a certified pump truck and vehicle technician.
-He takes command at emergency scenes such as fires, vehicle wrecks or medical emergencies.
+He takes command if necessary at emergency scenes such as fires, vehicle wrecks or medical emergencies.

 Our Firefighters/Emergency Medical Teams and Office Personnel